 - Opportunity for faculty directed student research

-The department offers a B.A. in Biology; a B.A. in Chemistry; a B.S. in Health Science; and a B.S. in Medical Technology.
+The department offers a B.S. in Biology; a B.S. in Chemistry; a B.S. in Health Science; and a B.S. in Medical Technology.
 A pre-medical post-baccalaureate certificate program is also available to college graduates who wish to complete requirements for admission to medical and other health professional schools.

 The chemistry major at Caldwell University has three objectives.
 Upon completion of the major, graduates will be able to: